 If you want to minimize your security risk by using a hosted checkout, you have three options.
 Here’s a look at each, plus some providers to consider:

 1. All-in-one Payment Processors

 All-in-ones roll a secure hosted checkout and merchant account into one service.
-They’re the most popular choices for small online sellers because of their ease of setup, straightforward pricing, selling options and, of course, security.
-Most all-in-one payment processors offer quick 1-click integrations with top ecommerce platforms, so for most, setup take just a few minutes.
+They’re the most popular choices for small online sellers because of their ease of setup, straightforward pricing, multiple services and selling options and, of course, security.
+Most all-in-one payment processors offer quick 1-click integrations with top ecommerce platforms, so for most, setup takes just a few minutes.

 Here are three top names in secure all-in-one payment processing solutions:

 |All-in-one||Ecommerce Pricing||Notable features:|

 |Gives you a free online store , a full suite of business management tools, and a industry-leading point-of-sale system .|

 |Lets you process PayPal Payments along with all major credit cards.
 Some plans are self-hosted, learn more about all of PayPal’s plans here.|

 |1-click integrates with more than 50 top online shopping carts, plus offers checkout customization.|